kurianbenoy/kurianbenoy-website/_posts/2019-09-08-fossmec1outn.md

 Finally GSoC results came and [Ashwin M Prabhu](https://summerofcode.withgoogle.com/projects/#5444359158235136) got selected as a GSoC scholar from Moira organisation.

 **FOSS in 30 Days** was an awareness event conducted by FOSSMEC to learn the foundations of what is FOSS, it's core principles and applications.
-This event was co-ordinated by Sneha and various posters were designed by Priyankini, Ashwin G, Arun Hari, Devdutt, Joel, Nithin S(sorry if I have missed any names).
+This event was co-ordinated by Sneha and various posters were designed by Priyangini, Ashwin G, Arun Hari, Devdutt, Joel, Nithin S(sorry if I have missed any names).